 For some more information and to see some questions and answers about Online Consult, please click the link below;

-Patients are reminded that in the event of a medical emergency you should dial 999 immediately for an ambulance.
+Patients are reminded that Online Consult is for routine / same day NON EMERGENCY situations only.
+In the event of a medical emergency you should dial 999 immediately for an ambulance.
 Please note a shortness of breath and/or chest pain constitutes a medical emergency.